GU-DataLab/Demographic-Inference/README.md

 ```

 Please refer to each folder for the source code and the detailed instructions on how to run the code.

+By downloading this data, you agree that you are using the code/data for research purposes only.